 There was just one thing to do: MANGIA

 In Italy, food and culture go hand in hand.
-Food and the act of eating is not just an a way of satisfying the sensation of hunger but it is also synonymous with cordiality and of sharing a laugh or a glass of wine with one another while jovially breaking bread.
+Food and the act of eating is not just a way of satisfying the sensation of hunger but it is also synonymous with cordiality and of sharing a laugh or a glass of wine with one another while jovially breaking bread.

-As a result, it is not surprise that dinners (and at times lunches) have been become quite the production lasting hours and ending in a full stomach and an unbuttoned pair of pants.
+As a result, it is not surprising that dinners (and at times lunches) have been become quite the production lasting hours and ending in a full stomach and an unbuttoned pair of pants.

 Puglia is an agricultural region whose sun, fertile soil and flat landscape make it the ideal place to grow fresh and flavorful fruits and vegetables.

-Top 5 Food Tips for Puglia, Italy
+Top 5 Puglia Food Tips

 So after four full days of eating more food than I have ever eaten in my life, I learned a couple of things.
 Here are my 5 top things I've learned about food and eating in Gargano: Puglia, Italy

 At the Blue Marine Residence we enjoyed homemade thin crust pizzas, at the Lido del Mare we gorged ourselves on dish upon dish of mouth-watering seafood and at the Villagio Club Delgi Uliva we were served freshly made mozzarella, still warm as it touched our lips.

 It is so rich and creamy that it can be eaten alone without any accompaniment.
 But if you don't like burrata, then don't fret, Gargano is home to dozens of varieties of cheeses, making it a little slice of paradise for anyone who enjoys a good piece of cheese.

 On one of our many rainy days, we had a pasta making tutorial at the Hotel Residence Arianna Club where we learned how to make four different types of pasta, the most famous of which is the orecchiete or “little ears” which look like, you guessed it, little ears!

 The village of Carpino, located in Gargano, has been nicknamed “Città dell’olio” (City of Oil) due to the quality of extra virgin olive oil that is produced in the region.

 The region is just as famous for its seafood as it is for its olives, wine and fruits.
 In fact, Lago di Varano, the largest coastal lake in Italy, is littered with traditional wooden fishing machines that are still used today.

 A self-proclaimed travel fanatic, Yvonne Ivanescu has embarked on a number of unforgettable adventures across the globe.